philipbrembeck/philipbrembeck/README.md

-### Hi there 👋
+### 👋  Hi, I'm Philip.
+I'm an educator and web-developer.

 - 🔗 Home - [philipbrembeck.com](https://philipbrembeck.com) | 📫 Mail: philip@brembeck.me
-- 🎓 Educator, Designer & Web Developer
 - 🌱 Vegan | 😄 he/him
 - 🧠 Currently learning vue | ✍️ Working on a worpdress theme for a client
 - 🚫 Not available for work